If you have pergola questions about any aspect of construction, using climbing plants, accessories, or anything else for that matter, fire away!

 I don't cover this at the moment, Katie.
 However, several people have asked for this information, particularly with regard to adding a polycarbonate roof, so I will more than likely include it in the future.

 It is quite simple, however.
-Just shorten or lengthen the posts in relation to the height of the ledger, depending which way you would like the fall (away from or towards the house) and angle the notches to sit on the supporting rafters/beams.
+Just shorten or lengthen the posts in relation to the height of the ledger, depending which way you would like the fall (away from or towards the house) and angle the end of the rafters and then the notches to sit on the supporting rafters/beams.

 Downloaded the plans for a lean to pergola.
 The plan is for a 8 feet x 8 feet.